FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/security_control/node_management.md

 - for public chain, any nodes can join some network and acquire all data from global ledger;
 - for consortium chain, through there is network access mechanism, nodes can still acquire data from global ledger once joined blockchain.

 FISCO BCOS, as a consortium chain, has proposed Single-chain multi-ledger solution to solve the privacy issue.
-It has also adopted **Group** concept, transfering the traditional storage/execution mechanism from one-chain one-ledger to one chain and multi-ledger and realizing independency and secrecy of data on a chain based on groups.
+It has also adopted **Group** concept, transferring the traditional storage/execution mechanism from one-chain one-ledger to one chain and multi-ledger and realizing independency and secrecy of data on a chain based on groups.

 ![](../../../images/node_management/multi_ledger.png)
 <center>multi-ledger</center>

 As the above diagram shows, node A, B, C join the blue group and co-maintain the blue ledger; node B, C join the pink group and co-maintain the pink ledger; node A, B join the yellow group and co-maintain the yellow ledger.
 The three groups share the public internet service but have independent ledger storage and transaction executive environment each.
-Client end sends transaction to a group it belongs, in which transaction and data will be consensused and stored by members, while other group can not sense or access to the transaction.
+Client end sends transaction to a group it belongs, in which transaction and data will be consensus and stored by members, while other group can not sense or access to the transaction.

 ### Node access mechanism